 Overtraining isn’t entirely a physical phenomenon.
 You might be overloading your muscles, joints, and nervous system excessively.
-However, you might also be accumulating psychological stress from doing too much and not taking time off to make sure that you’re fully recovered by your next workout.
+However, you might also be accumulating psychological stress from doing too much and not taking time off to make sure you’re fully recovered by your next workout.

-Overtraining can be dangerous and it can also be sabotaging the hard work that you’re putting into your fitness regime.
-We’ve rounded up seven lesser-known signs of overtraining that you should be looking out for if you’re going hard in your workouts.
+Overtraining can be dangerous and it can also be sabotaging the hard work you’re putting into your fitness regime.
+We’ve rounded up seven lesser-known signs of overtraining you should be looking out for if you’re going hard in your workouts.

 7 Possible Signs of Overtraining